 We are a biotherapeutics company engaged in the discovery and development of innovative medicines based on novel immunological pathways.
 We have concentrated our research and development efforts on a newly discovered area of biology, the extracellular functionality of tRNA synthetases.
-Built on more than a decade of foundational science on this novel biology and its effect on immune responses, we have built a global intellectual property estate directed to a potential pipeline of protein compositions derived from 20 tRNA synthetase genes.
-We are focused on the therapeutic translation of the Resokine pathway, comprised of extracellular proteins derived from the histidyl tRNA synthetase (HARS) gene family, one of the tRNA synthetase genes.
-Our clinical-stage product candidate, ATYR1923, is based on the Resokine pathway, binds to the neuropilin-2 receptor and is designed to down-regulate immune engagement in interstitial lung diseases (ILD) and other immune-mediated diseases.
+Based on more than a decade of foundational science on extracellular tRNA synthetase biology and its effect on immune responses, we have built a global intellectual property estate directed to a potential pipeline of protein compositions derived from 20 tRNA synthetase genes.